KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting3.md

 *Harsh: Developed state pattern for human state

 What am I planning to work on next?
-*Ruchika: Add gun functionality and facade pattern
+*Ruchika: Add gun functionality and work on facade pattern

-*Harsh: Modify the message display code to remove gliches
+*Harsh: Imporve API

-*Kriti: Implement increseing the levels of games and increasing complexity
+*Kriti: Implement increasing the levels of games and increasing complexity and work on facade pattern

-*Hema: Implement increseing the levels of games and increasing complexity
+*Hema: Remove glitches of gun funtionality

 What tasks are blocked waiting on another team member?
 No blockers as of now